GENESIS: A Generative Model of Episodic-Semantic Interaction: Results

 One way to test people’s ability to recombine episodic memories—also known as constructive episodic simulation \citep{schacter2007cognitive}—is to ask participants to recall autobiographical memories and then recombine elements from different memories to create never-experienced episodes \citep{addis2009constructive,addis2010episodic}.

-To simulate this form of episodic recombination, we leverage the fact that the conditional $\beta$-VAE factorizes inputs into discrete feature components, such as digit identity ($e_S$) and color ($e_C$), which can be systematically recombined to form novel episodes.
+Here, we examine whether GENESIS supports this form of episodic recombination, potentially linked to hippocampal replay.
+For this, we leverage the fact that the conditional $\beta$-VAE factorizes inputs into discrete feature components, such as digit identity ($e_S$) and color ($e_C$), which can be systematically recombined to form novel episodes.
 Specifically, we simulate recombination by selecting components from the item embeddings of known digit–color pairs from Episodic Memory (e.g., 9–red, 7–yellow, 7–blue), combining them to generate a novel embedding for an unseen pair (e.g., 7–red), and decoding it using the Cortical-VAE (Figure~\ref{fig.6}A,B).

 To test the effectiveness of episodic recombination, we trained the Cortical-VAE by ablating five digit–color pairs from the training set (2–red, 7–green, 9–blue, 3–yellow, 6–magenta).
 Then, we performed three analyses comparing episodic recombination against two control conditions: semantic reconstruction (direct encoder–decoder reconstruction of test inputs) and semantic simulation (sampling new items from the Cortical-VAE using the ablated digit–color embeddings).